siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Mass as Trapped Energy.md

 where $E_0$ is the rest energy of the closed mode.

-This is not Einstein's formula applied after the fact.
-In this framework it states what mass is: the energy trapped in circulation, measured in the frame where the closed flow has no net translation.
+In this framework, this states what mass is: the energy trapped in circulation, measured in the frame where the closed flow has no net translation.

 Why does the energy not simply straighten its path and eliminate its mass?
 Because the circulation is topologically closed.
 Once winding exists, removing it would require reconnection of the flow itself.
-Mass is therefore not just kinematic delay.
-It is kinematic delay locked in by topology.
+Mass is kinematic delay locked in by topology.

 Unconfined propagation carries momentum $p=E/c$ but no inertial rest mass.
 Mass appears when topology confines part of the momentum into persistent